Healing from Toxic Relationships: A Path to Emotional Wellness

 Leaving a toxic relationship is an act of bravery that can feel both empowering and terrifying.
 You may be carrying wounds that no one else sees, replaying moments that broke your spirit, and questioning if you’ll ever feel whole again.
 But I want you to know: I see you, and I understand how heavy this can feel.

 Toxic relationships can leave behind a trail of doubt, pain, and confusion, but they don’t define you.
-Whether the toxicity stemmed from manipulation, abuse, or neglect, healing is possible, even if it feels far away right now.
+Whether the toxicity stemmed from manipulation, abuse, or neglect, healing from the abuse and emotional trauma is possible, even if it feels far away right now.
+Building emotional resilience after a toxic relationship may also involve processing symptoms of PTSD from abuse.
 Reclaiming your worth and emotional freedom is a journey, and it’s one you don’t have to walk alone.

 Let’s begin your healing journey together.
 You are worth it.